Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

       str = "This is my first message";
       console.log(str);  // This will show up in the browser's JavaScript console.
-      // For Chrome on Mac, use Option+Command+J to open the Console. alert(str);  // This should create a popup message.
+      // For Chrome on Mac, use Option+Command+J to open the Console. alert(str);  // This will create a popup message, in all browsers.
     </script>
   </head>
 <body>